Overcoming

 Overview

-SP-101 - a novel inhaled AAV gene therapy to treat CF
+SP-101 + Doxorubicin - a novel inhaled AAV gene therapy to treat CF

 Previous attempts to treat CF with AAV gene therapies were well tolerated but hampered by poor efficacy.
 Spirovant’s lead candidate SP-101 is optimized to overcome historical barriers.
 SP-101 is composed of a novel AAV capsid, AAV2.5T, that has been selected for its high tropism to the apical side of cultured human airway epithelial cells (Excoffon KJ, et al. Proc Natl Acad Sci U S A. 2009;106(10):3865-3870), which is present on the luminal side of the airways targeted by the inhalation route.
 It further contains a human CFTR minigene (hCFTR∆R) with regulatory elements (Ostedgaard LS, et al. Proc Natl Acad Sci U S A. 2002;99(5):3093-3098 Yan Z, et al. Hum Gene Ther.
 2015;26(6):334-346) that efficiently drive hCFTR∆R expression in human airway epithelial cells.